geetha-akula/ai-misinformation-detection-analysis/README.md

 5. **Governance metrics** – Add fairness checks (platform/country recall parity) and alerting thresholds for deployment.

 For a graph-by-graph narrative, consult `reports/analysis_report.md`—each figure there is directly shareable with instructors, stakeholders, or executive decision-makers.

+## Acknowledgements

+This repository contains a portfolio version of an IIT Madras Industry 4.0 team project.

+Credit for the project belongs to the full project team.
+This repository is maintained for educational, learning, and portfolio purposes.